 The LBI Catalog is now integrated into the catalog of the Center for Jewish History, through which users can search all LBI collections as well as those of the other partners of the Center for Jewish History.

 Most of LBI’s archival and art collections as well as many rare books and periodicals have been digitized and are available through DigiBaeck at lbi.org/digibaeck.

 LBI makes all of its collections available to the public for free.
 The main ways that users can search for and view materials in LBI collections are described below:

 A search at search.cjh.org will return results from all of the collections of the five partners at the Center for Jewish History.
 This is the fastest way to search for materials from LBI’s art, archival, photograph, and library collections using standard search criteria such as keyword, author, and title.
 You may also refine your search to include only items from LBI collections or only digitized collections as well as by other criteria including place, date, and language.

-A search at digital.cjh.org will return only results from digitized collections, which you may view immediately online.
-This searches only a subset of LBI collections, which includes primarily objects from the art, archival, and photograph collections, although over 200 rare books from the library have also been digitized.
+A search at lbi.org/digibaeck will return only results from digitized collections, which you may view immediately online.
+This searches a subset of LBI collections, which includes nearly all of the art, archival, and photograph collections.
+Many rare books and periodicals have been digitized as well.

 EAD Finding Aids